Dianalund

-Dianalund is a railway town, at the Tølløse railway line, on the west central part of the Danish island of Zealand.
-It has a population of 4,127 (1 January 2022), making it the second largest town in Sorø Municipality.
+Dianalund is a railway town on the west central part of the island of Zealand, Denmark.
+It has a population of 4,111 (1 January 2025), making it the second largest town in Sorø Municipality.

 Dianalund was the municipal seat of the former Dianalund Municipality, until 1 January 2007.

 Kolonien Filadelfia, the only epilepsy hospital in Denmark, is located in the town.

+Dianalund is served by Dianalund railway station, located on the Tølløse railway line.